abrahamoshel/kata_starter/README.md

 ##### Included is:

 - rsepc
-- autotest (with growl notifications)
+- guard (with growl notifications)
 - pry

 #### To setup